-Overtime will only accrue for the hours exceeding the adjusted schedule, or hours worked in excess of a forty (40) hour workweek.
-(Monday 12:00 a.m. through Sunday 11:59 p.m.)
+Overtime will only accrue for the hours exceeding the adjusted schedule, or hours worked in excess of a forty (40) hour FLSA period.

 5.3 REST / MEAL BREAKS

 5.3.a A rest period of fifteen (15) minutes is permitted for all employees for each four (4) hours worked.
 All employees are subject to call during such rest periods.
 Lunch break shall be on the employee's own time.
 Where the nature of the work allows employees to take intermittent rest periods equivalent to fifteen (15) minutes for each four (4) hours worked, scheduled rest breaks are not required.
 Missed rest breaks are not compensable as overtime.
 Breaks may not be collected or not taken in order to shorten the workday or work week unless pre-approved or assigned by supervisor.